 - Noritake ceramic shop.

-- Temple of Sri Kailawasanathan Swami Devasthanam Kovil – Even though this was closed when I got there.
+- Temple of Sri Kailawasanathan Swami Devasthanam Kovil.
+Unfortunately, I could not go inside the temple as it was closed when I got there.

 - A Buddhist temple – Unfortunately, I do not remember the name of this temple.

 Sri Lanka is relatively safe for solo female travelers.
 I did not face any issues as such while I was there in Sri Lanka.
 However, like any other country in the World, be cautious and know your surroundings especially while traveling at nights.